ReactiveX/RxSwift/Documentation/GettingStarted.md

 You simply have two processes happening in parallel.

 * one is producing elements
-* the other is disposing the subscription
+* the other is disposing of the subscription

 The question "Can something be printed after?" does not even make sense in the case that those processes are on different schedulers.